pwncollege/computing-101/debugging-refresher/level-2/DESCRIPTION.md

 You can see the values for all your registers with `info registers`.
 Alternatively, you can also just print a particular register's value with the `print` command, or `p` for short.
 For example, `p $rdi` will print the value of $rdi in decimal.
-You can also print it's value in hex with `p/x $rdi`.
+You can also print its value in hex with `p/x $rdi`.

 In order to solve this level, you must figure out the current random value of register r12 in hex.